 The Court emphasized that the Declaration of Independence of the Republic of Moldova opened the way for the country to join the Charter of Paris for a New Europe.
 As a result, safeguarding linguistic rights of national minorities of the Republic of Moldova is part of its constitutional identity, a conclusion deriving from the Judgment of the Constitutional Court of Moldova no. 36 of 5 December 2013, para.
 86.

-The Court took into consideration binding international treaties for the Republic of Moldova that provide for minimum standards for minority linguistic rights.
-It emphasized the importance of bringing this issue to the floor before the lawmaking authority.
+The Court took into consideration binding international treaties for the Republic of Moldova that provide for minimum standards on the rights of linguistic minorities.
+It emphasised the importance of bringing this issue before the lawmaking authority.

 The Court mentioned that it cannot allow for the constitutional mechanism of fundamental rights protection to ensure the MPs in opposition disappointed by a state policy – which is in line with international standards in the field – a victory before the Constitutional Court, a victory they could not secure in the lawmaking and democratic fora, where international conventions provide that the issue of national minorities shall be debated.

-The Court further examined the legal provisions precluding from constitutional review normative acts adopted prior to the entrance into force of the Constitution.
-Irrespective of the amendment or lack of amendment of the laws passed prior to the entrance into force of the Constitution, the competence of the Court covers all cases where the laws are in force.
-It treats these laws the same as it treats the laws adopted prior to the entrance into force of the Constitution.
+The Court further examined the legal provisions precluding from constitutional review normative acts adopted prior to the entry into force of the Constitution.
+Irrespective of the amendment or lack of amendment of the laws passed prior to the entry into force of the Constitution, the competence of the Court covers all cases where the laws are in force.
+It treats these laws the same as it treats the laws adopted prior to the entry into force of the Constitution.

 The solution of the Court: